NicoDupont/Resources/SAS/readme.md

 ![](https://support.sas.com/images/SAS_TPTK_logo.gif)
 ---

-For each resource, you have a sas file.
+For each resource, you have a .sas or a .md file.
 In the data folder, some datasets are available.

 **Various :**